dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 If there's one takeaway I want you to have from this article, it's this: everyone's brain is different, and people's knowledge management should fit their brains.
 Find a system that works for you and your brain in a particular context!
-Don't be afraid to adapt to your current vibes.
+And don't be afraid to adapt it to your current vibes.
+No notes app will fit your brain perfectly---you'll have to play around and see which apps are amenable to being molded to work with your brain!

 ## This is not an endorsement of capitalism